A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

 Since $\omega$ is a rate, (\ref{forceinf2}) also results in a transition rate.
 Assuming that $\lambda_t$ remains constant within each time interval, the corresponding time-dependent transition probability for the discrete-time MM is estimated as

-The estimation is only approximate due to the competing risk of death and the assumption of uniformity within the intervals $\mathcal{I}_t$.
+We acknowledge that the estimation of the force of infection may be only approximate, due to the competing risk of death and the assumption of uniformity within the intervals $\mathcal{I}_t$.
 This assumption is not likely to hold if the disease is characterised by very fast transmission, or when events associated with the infection are likely to occur in short periods of time.
-In these cases, it is perhaps advisable to reduce the length of the cycles $\kappa$ and the duration of the follow up.
+In these cases, it is perhaps advisable to reduce the length $\kappa$ of the cycles and the duration of the follow-up, to avoid unrealistic estimates for the number of subjects in the states per cycle.
+For example, for yearly cycle length, immediate death following infection would be delayed by up to one year.
+These delays would then accumulate through the whole model and introduce a more substantial bias at later follow-up.

+However, a likelihood function for interval censored data could be estimated to account for competing risks as shown in \cite{Hudgens,Andersen} for an independent inspection process (IPP) model; this model allows for future movements to be conditional on the history of the data.
+In Lemma 1, Hudgens et al. \cite{Hudgens} present this likelihood under the assumption that only one event can occur per cycle.
+As an alternative to~(\ref{coop}), this likelihood could be derived for the cumulative distribution function of an exponential model.

+Moreover, competing risks could be considered through the Kolmogorov forward equations.
+This alternative approach would allow for the possibility that more than one event could occur per cycle; for instance, one could acquire the infection followed by death within the same cycle.
+In order to move from the state \textit{Susceptible} to \textit{Infected}, one would have to take into account that the infection was acquired and death did not occur within the remainder of that cycle.
+For the exponential distribution, the corresponding Kolmogorov forward equation to estimate the transition probability of moving between the two states was derived as

+accounting for $\rho_{\mbox{ {1,5}(t)}}$, the transition rate of moving from the state \textit{Susceptible} to \textit{Death}.
+Replacing (\ref{coop}) by (\ref{kolg}), the accuracy of the approximation of $\pi_{\mbox{ {1,2,t}}}$ could improve.
+Notice, however, that in the case study presented in Section \ref{healthtrans}, the probability of death is very low in susceptibles (who are by definition in good health and of young age) and therefore this additional complication in the estimation of the transition probability is not necessary.
+The results of the corresponding discrete- and continuous-time models are comparable; the approximation in (\ref{coop}) is therefore deemed sufficient.

-The transition probability $\pi_{\mbox{ {1,2,t}}}$ is multiplied by the proportion of the population in the state \textit{Susceptible} to provide an estimation of the contingent of movements to the state \textit{Infected}, effectively including dynamic, time-dependent changes in prevalence in the corresponding transitions.
+The transition probability $\pi_{\mbox{ {1,2,t}}}$ approximated by (\ref{coop}) is multiplied by the proportion of the population in the state \textit{Susceptible} to provide an estimation of the contingent of movements to the state \textit{Infected}, effectively including dynamic, time-dependent changes in prevalence in the corresponding transitions.